 HISTORY OF ARRL

 Almost since the birth of Amateur Radio, the American Radio Relay League (ARRL) has been virtually synonymous with Radio Amateurs and short wave development.
 The late Hiram Percy Maxim founded the American Radio Relay League in 1914, and today is one of the largest Amateur organizations in the world.
-It has become the spokesman for Amateur Radio in the United States, and for the most part in Canada until January 1, 1988.
+It has become the spokesperson for Amateur Radio in the United States, and for the most part in Canada until January 1, 1988.
 At this time the Canadian Radio Relay League (CRRL) became completely independent from the ARRL.
 The ARRL is an organization BY and FOR AMATEURS.
-The members of the League are the owners of the ARRL and publish the magazine QST on a monthly basis.
+Its members elect a Board of Directors that manage the affairs of the League, which publishes the magazine QST on a monthly basis.
 The ARRL own and operate Amateur Radio Station W1AW, which carries bulletins on many frequencies and different modes.
 The ARRL also publish annually the Radio Amateurs Handbook along with many other publications.

 HISTORY OF CRRL

 The Canadian Radio Relay League (CRRL) was founded in 1920 to serve Canadian Amateurs.
 The CRRL was a Division of the ARRL with one Director who sat on the ARRL Board of Directors.
 The CRRL incorporated in 1979 as a self-governing and self-administering division of the ARRL.
 At this time CRRL managed the Canadian sections.
 On January 1, 1988 the Canadian Radio Relay League became autonomous and had their own Officers and a seven (7) member Board of Directors elected by CRRL members.
 CRRL maintained the Canadian Field Organization with the same structure as ARRL.
-The members of the League were owners of the CRRL, which published the magazine QST Canada on a monthly basis.
+The members of the League elected a Board of Directors that managed the affairs of the CRRL, which published the magazine QST Canada on a monthly basis.
 They published a Study Guide for Radio Amateur courses, a Canadian Call Book Directory and other operating aids for Amateur Radio operators.
 They sponsored the CRRL Central Incoming and Outgoing QSL Bureaus.
 They were also the Canadian representative and voting member of the International Amateur Radio Union (IARU), and paid annual membership dues for all licensed Canadian Amateurs whether CRRL members or not.

 HISTORY OF CARF